truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 This section provides an overview of the alternative method to clean install an HA system with controller 2 powered off while installing and configuring controller 1.
 These steps are nearly identical to the section above but controller 2 is either powered off or not installed while you install and configure controller 1.

-1. Use either the prepared USB flash drive inserted into a USB port for controller 1 or log into an IPMI session and install SCALE on controller 1.
+1. Use either the prepared USB flash drive inserted into a USB port for controller 1 or log into an IPMI session and install TrueNAS on controller 1.
    Finish the installation and allow controller 1 to complete its first boot.
 2. Use either the prepared USB flash drives inserted into a USB port for controller 2 or log into an IPMI session for controller 2 to install SCALE.
    When the installation finishes, power down controller 2.